denisecase/datafun-02-spec/README.md

 ### 5. Define Main Function

 Define a main() function to test the folder creation functions and demonstrate the use of imported modules.

-For example:
+Python main() function code example:

 ```python
 def main():